What To Give a Dog with an Upset Stomach: Safe Remedies Explained

 We always advise you to contact your vet before you give your dog any type of treatment for specific issues that linger.
 But there are some things you can do if you think your dog just needs some time for his tummy to work itself out.

 • Consider Withholding / Adjusting Meals.
 We know, we know…it seems sad for your pup, but the truth is that if they’re trying to expel something that’s upsetting their stomach, keeping it clear of additional things to digest and work on can help that happen faster, and help them get back to normal.
-Or, consider a bland diet–minimal amounts of chicken and/or rice can be gentle on a tummy, and help fuel him too.
+Or, consider a bland diet–minimal amounts of protein like low fat chicken or turkey, and/or pumpkin can be gentle on a tummy, and help fuel him too.

 • Keep Him Hydrated!
 It’s hard to keep a dog who doesn’t show interest in eating or drinking hydrated.
 But, pay close attention to how much he’s taking in because hydration is important–especially if they’re throwing up or having diarrhea!
 Ice chips are a great way to help keep them hydrated and if they’ll drink water, give it to them in small quantities so they don’t gulp and take in too much air.
 You could also consider bone broth, as it’s naturally good for them and also hydrates at the same time.